Puzzlebottom/FantasyMap/README.md

 Every adventure starts somewhere; the party will initially be located at the origin "Bastion".

 All new locations are plotted relative to an existing one.
-Assign a unique name, along with distance & direction from any of your locations to create new location.
+Assign a unique name, along with distance & direction from any of your locations to create new locations.

 Party movement can be controlled by selecting a destination from among your existing locations.
 Input the travel time in hours and hit GO!
 The party marker will be moved on a straight line path toward the destination.